-Above: by comparing data from the week before and the week after the update, many of our clients who failed to make their website mobile-friendly in time have seen both their conversion rate and revenue fall significantly.
+By comparing data from the week before and the week after the update, many of our clients who failed to make their website mobile-friendly in time have seen both their conversion rate and revenue fall significantly.

-Above: a client that implemented their mobile site incorrectly also experienced a sizeable drop in traffic the week after the update hit.
+A client that implemented their mobile site incorrectly also experienced a sizeable drop in traffic the week after the update hit.
 Once the mobile site was fixed, their traffic increased greatly.

 Conversely, several of our clients who made a substantial effort to get their website mobile-friendly in time have enjoyed spectacular results.

-Above: one of our clients saw a massive 27% increase in organic traffic in the week after the mobile update.
+One of our clients saw a massive 27% increase in organic traffic in the week after the mobile update.

 In addition, one client more than doubled their conversion rate and revenue because of changes they implemented in anticipation of Mobilegeddon.
 While another of our clients who recently built a new and mobile-friendly website enjoyed a healthy percentage increase in revenue.